unknownhad/Himanshu-Home/content/posts/29-11-2025-how-i-found-europa-eu-compromise.md

 At this point I thought:

-> okay, this probably needs to be reported to the relevant CERT, but I am not sure which contact is correct.
+> okay, this probably needs to be reported to the relevant CERT but I am not sure which contact is correct.

 So I did the most natural 2025 move.